Paul Blumenthal on Contraception in India

 GO MOMS recently attended the Annual National Obstetrical and Gynecologic Congress of Costa Rica where they provided training to over 70 attending physicians, residents, and nurses.

 Making Birth Safer in Haiti

-Stanford Fellow Dr. Megan Foeller travels to LaMontagne, Haiti, to provide and teach obstetric care.
+Stanford Fellow Megan Foeller, MD, travels to LaMontagne, Haiti, to provide and teach obstetric care.
 In collaboration with Friends of the Children, she established an educational program for 25 local traditional birthing attendants.